Mongolia’s Altai Tavan Bogd National Park – In The Land Of The Gods

 Mongolia's Altai Tavan Bogd National Park

-One of the most popular options for visiting the area remains an extended trek, whether by foot, by horse or by mountain bike (sometimes combined with pack rafting).
-The trekking route (to the base camp of Khuiten Uul and then on to the lakes or vice versa) can take 5-10 days depending on the final route and whether by foot, bike or horse.
+One of the most popular ways to explore the area is through an extended trek, which can be undertaken on foot, by horse, or by mountain bike, sometimes combined with pack rafting.
+The trekking route to the base camp of Khuiten Uul and then on to the lakes, or vice versa, can take between 5 to 10 days, depending on the chosen route and mode of travel.

 Altai Tavan Bogd National Park Mongolia